top of page

 Is abortion legal?

 Yes.
-In Washington State, if you want or need to end your pregnancy, you have the legal right to have an abortion.
-It doesn’t matter if you are a minor, an adult, married, gender non-conforming, an immigrant, incarcerated, or differently-abled.
-Everyone in Washington State has the right to choose to stay pregnant or have an abortion.
+In Washington state, if you want or need to end your pregnancy, you have the legal right to have an abortion.
+It doesn’t matter if you are a minor, an adult, married, gender non-conforming, an immigrant, incarcerated, or have a disability.
+Everyone in Washington state has the right to choose to stay pregnant or have an abortion.
 (There are some limits to why you can get an abortion if you are late in your pregnancy.
 See the next Q&A.)

 Can I have an abortion for any reason?